 At the Maternal and Child Health Bureau our mission is to improve the health of America’s mothers, children and families.
 We envision an America where all children and families are healthy and thriving.
-The Title V Maternal and Child Health Block Grant Program has broad reach, serving approximately 42 million people.
+The Title V Maternal and Child Health Block Grant Program has broad reach, serving more than 50 million people.

 Michael C. Lu, MD, MS, MPH